-The motel was 2 stories and my room as on the first floor.
-I parked just outside my room to unload my stuff, which turned out to be 3-4 trips because my stuff was all spread out in different bags, and I didn’t want to leave my electronics in the car.
-There were 2 middle-aged men drinking beer, just standing outside their room door…2 doors away from mine.
+The motel was two stories and my room as on the first floor.
+I parked just outside my room to unload my stuff, which turned out to be three to four trips because my stuff was all spread out in different bags, and I didn’t want to leave my electronics in the car.
+There were two middle-aged men drinking beer, just standing outside their room door…two doors away from mine.
 They just stared at me as I unloaded my car and gave me the creeps.

 Once I unloaded my car, I noticed the room was very large and was furnished with a couch, refrigerator, TV, and a large bed.
 The yellow lighting made it appear very dreary.
 The bathroom was old, the fixtures in major need of repair (or replaced, really).
 You know, the kind of bathroom you say to yourself, “Ew, don’t touch anything”.